Rakaneth/rltut2018/DEVLOG.md

 ### The map

 I will only have one large map, likely based on simplex noise.
 There will be very few hard walls since the game will be set in a massive forest, but I plan to adjust FOV/rendering so that creatures in patches of woods can see each other, but not things outside, nor can creatures outside look in.

+### Game state

+I like to hold the game state in one large object; it is a lot easier to serialize and reason about if it is all in one place.

 ## 6/27/18